nolanmoser7/ShiftSurge/replit.md

 - Class-variance-authority for component variants
 - Lucide React for iconography

-**Database & ORM:**
+**Database:**
+- **Supabase PostgreSQL** (primary database)
+  - @supabase/supabase-js client for all database operations
+  - Connection via SUPABASE_URL and SUPABASE_ANON_KEY secrets
-- PostgreSQL database (connection via DATABASE_URL env variable)
+  - Direct database access via SUPABASE_DB_PASSWORD for migrations
-- @neondatabase/serverless for serverless PostgreSQL driver
-- Drizzle ORM v0.39.1 for type-safe queries
+- Drizzle schema definitions (for TypeScript types only, not used for queries)
 - drizzle-zod for schema-to-Zod validation

 **Authentication & Sessions:**